2 bedroom ADU – 1 story – 750 sq ft – Portland, Oregon

 Kate and John opted for option one which is a more cost-effective alternative to custom plans.
 It would also save time rather than waiting months for the city to approve their plans.

 Whether you live in a historically designated neighborhood or not, our ADU experts can give you advice on the best route to take to save you time and money.
-Get started with a free ten-minute consultation here.
+It all begins with a free ADU Planning Phone Call.

 Kate works in the sustainability industry, so designing a green ADU that was perfect for sustainable living was high on her priorities.